firebase/flutterfire/packages/firebase_admob/README.md

 }
 ```

-An instance of a `NativeAdFactory` should also be passed to the `FirebaseAdMobPlugin`.
+An instance of a `NativeAdFactory` should also be added to the `FirebaseAdMobPlugin`.
 This is done
 differently whether you are using the Embedding V1 or Embedding V2.

 If you're using the Embedding V1, you need to retrieve the published `FirebaseAdMobPlugin` after
 calling `GeneratedPluginRegistrant.registerWith(this);`.
-Then, set the `NativeAdFactory`.
+Then, add the `NativeAdFactory` with a
+unique factory Id.
 You're
 `MainActivity.java` should look similar to:

 ```java